 For a list of camp host openings, please view the camp host opportunities (PDF).

-Environmental learning centers (ELC) are rustic lodges and cabins which are used for school field trips, church group or business retreats, and family reunions.
-ELC hosts assist visitors with check in, logistics, and facilities.
-Hosts also may perform maintenance duties around the facility.
+Retreat centers rustic lodges and cabins which are used for school field trips, church group or business retreats, and family reunions.
+Retreat center hosts assist visitors with check in, logistics, and facilities.
+Retreat center hosts may also perform some maintenance duties around the facility.

 Interpretive hosts assist at interpretive centers, museums and lighthouses.
 They often give interpretive center tours, host beach and nature walks, or present campfire programs.